MajorZiploc/tooling_notes/code_challenges/notes.md

     nth_value(): returns the value of a specified column for the nth row within the window frame.

+string_agg(distinct a.product, ',' order by a.product): aggregator to make string list

 UNION vs UNION ALL
   UNION - removes dups
   UNION ALL - keeps dups